-Low-income families.
-In addition to providing direct cash assistance to families, states may transfer up to 30% of their federal TANF funds to CCDBG to increase the amount of funding that provides child care subsidies to low-income families under that program.
-In an average month, 447,200 adults and 1.6 million children received TANF cash assistance.
-In total, \$7.8 billion of federal TANF funds and state maintenance of effort (MOE) funds went to early care and learning expenditures in FY 2021.
+Who this Program Serves Low-income families.
+Delivery Method In addition to providing direct cash assistance to families, states may transfer up to 30% of their federal TANF funds to CCDBG to increase the amount of funding that provides child care subsidies to low-income families under that program.
+Monthly Number of Children and Parents Served in FY 2020 In an average month, 447,200 adults and 1.6 million children received TANF cash assistance.
+77 Federal Funding In total, \$7.8 billion of federal TANF funds and state maintenance of effort (MOE) funds went to early care and learning expenditures in FY 2021.
 In FY 2020, 49 states and the District of Columbia transferred some amount of their TANF funds to early care and learning programs.

-Income support programs can improve children's academic, health, and economic outcomes.
+Income support programs can improve children's academic, health, and economic outcomes.78

-A major study found that cash assistance directly improves infant brain development, and is associated with higher language, cognitive, and social skills.
+A major study found that cash assistance directly improves infant brain development, and is associated with higher language, cognitive, and social skills.79

-Federal TANF and State MOE Expenditures for Child Care and Early Learning in FY 2021
+FFYF Resources Federal TANF and State MOE Expenditures for Child Care and Early Learning in FY 2021